wood, beeswax, stones, wire, plaster, 4-channel sound composition

 Stroma, the island in the stream, is a place where the serene meets the dangerous and the ancient meets the future.
 If a turbine spins under the sea and nobody is there to hear it, does it make a sound?

-To listen to the full soundscape composition in stereo, listen here:
+For the full-length soundscape composition in stereo, listen here: